Local Normal Forms of Noncommutative Functions: Geometric Corollaries

-The above classification of contraction algebras does not (yet) prove the classification of flops, as this is reliant on the Donovan--Wemyss conjecture \cite{DW1} being true.
-Regardless, it still gives the following remarkable corollary.
-There are significant gaps in the possible GV invariants that can arise, establishing \ref{GV for D intro} in the introduction. \begin{cor} Consider $(a,b)\in\mathbb{N}^2$.
-Then $(a,b)$ are the GV invariants for a Type~$D$ flopping contraction if and only if either \begin{enumerate} \item $(a,b)=(2m+3,m)$ for some $m\geq 1$, or \item $(a,b)=(2n,b)$ for some $n\geq 2$, with $b\geq n-1$. \end{enumerate} Further, when $a=2m+3$ there are precisely $m+1$ distinct contraction algebras realising $(a,b)$, up to isomorphism, whilst for any given $(2n,b)$ the contraction algebra is unique. \end{cor} \begin{proof} Suppose $\CA$ is the contraction algebra of a Type~$D$ flop.
-By \ref{the only Type D CAs}, it is isomorphic to $\Jac(f)$ for some $f$ in the bottom three families in \ref{main Type D}.
-By \ref{main Type D}\eqref{main Type D B} and Toda's dimension formula \cite[1.1]{TodaGV}, we can read off the GV invariants.
-Indeed, by \cite{TodaGV} the pair $(n_1,n_2)$ where $n_1=\dim_{\mathbb{C}}\Jac(f)^{\ab}$ and $n_2=\tfrac{1}{4}(\dim_{\mathbb{C}}\Jac(f)-\dim_{\mathbb{C}}\Jac(f)^{\ab}))$ are precisely the GV invariants for length two flops.
-Only those pairs in Figure~\ref{fig!Ddiagram} appear.
-The last statement regarding isomorphism classes is contained in \ref{main Type D}. \end{proof}
+Simply inspecting \ref{thm:TypeDgeoclassdiag}\eqref{thm:TypeDgeoclassdiag 2} and the diagram in \ref{thm:TypeDclassintro} gives the following corollary, which illustrates the significant gaps in the possible GV invariants that can arise. \begin{cor} Consider $(a,b)\in\mathbb{N}^2$.
+Then $a,b$ are the GV invariants for a Type~$D$ flopping contraction if and only if either \begin{enumerate} \item $(a,b)=(2m+3,m)$ for some $m\geq 1$, or \item $(a,b)=(2n,b)$ for some $n\geq 2$, with $b\geq n-1$. \end{enumerate} Further, when $a=2m+3$ there are precisely $m+1$ distinct contraction algebras realising $(a,b)$, up to isomorphism, whilst for any given $(2n,b)$ the contraction algebra is unique. \end{cor}

+\begin{remark} It is possible to instead index the GV invariants to the classifying potentials, and this is done in Figure~\ref{fig!Ddiagram} below.